-- i.
-A school that misses a registration deadline (team registration deadline, adding players deadline or school registration deadline) can appeal to the ASAA for acceptance of a late registration.
+- I. A school that misses a registration deadline (team registration deadline, coach/team official registration deadline, adding players deadline or school registration deadline) can appeal to the ASAA for acceptance of a late registration.
 All players listed on late registrations shall meet all eligibility requirements of the ASAA effective on the date of the registration deadline.
 If the late registration is approved, then a penalty of \$150 per player to a maximum of \$500 per registration deadline will be levied and confirmation of payment must be received by the ASAA office prior to the late team or player registration being accepted.
 Twenty five per cent of all late registration fees collected from schools within a zone will be remitted to that zone.
 The other 75 percent will be allocated to the CIAAA, the ASAA endowment fund or operational initiatives annually.
-Late registrations are processed online. - ii.
+Late registrations are processed online. - II.
 In the sports in which the registration deadline and opt-up deadlines are the same, the school may register their team late (with appropriate penalty) but may not opt-up from their school's classification.
 For sports in which the opt-up deadline is after the registration deadline, teams may register late, through the normal late registration process, and may opt-up before the opt-up deadline in that specific sport.
-If registration has not taken place by the opt-up deadline, then the team may still register late, but shall not be permitted to opt-up from their school's classification. - iii.
-For the purposes of late registrations, golf, curling and wrestling team registrations are each considered one team even if they have male and female members (i.e. the most a school can be penalized for these sports is \$500) - iv.
-In the event of a late school registration (i.e., after October 10) being accepted, the late registration fee of \$500 would be required in addition to annual zone and ASAA membership fees.
+If registration has not taken place by the opt-up deadline, then the team may still register late, but shall not be permitted to opt-up from their school's classification. - III.
+For the purposes of late registrations, golf, curling and wrestling team registrations are each considered one team even if they have male and female members (i.e. the most a school can be penalized for these sports is \$500) - IV.
+In the event of a late school registration (i.e., after October 10) being accepted, the late registration fee of \$500 would be required in addition to annual zone and ASAA membership fees. - V. If there are extraordinary circumstances for a registration being late, Schools may appeal the financial penalty from a late registration by submitting a late registration appeal through the SRS.
+These appeals will be reviewed by the Executive Committee and must be submitted one week in advance of regularly scheduled Executive Committee meetings.